 So, end of the day, it will be extremely difficult to build a stabilizing the structure as well as you will never know how much is built and how good it is.

-Organizations that adopt business process architecture, indeed, will have competitive advantage over other companies that lack this capability.
+Organizations that adopt business process architecture and modelling indeed, will have competitive advantage over other companies that lack this capability.
 You can measure the benefits as follows:

 “Better, Faster, Cheaper“ can only be possible if business process architecture is well planned and implemented in the organization.